dextErlan/searcher/docs/Guide.md

 - sort – marker word means that control area has sorting
 - field -  field according to which sorting must be done
-- condition – sort direction, can be ASC (straight sorting) или DESC (inverse sorting)
+- condition – sort direction, can be ASC (straight sorting) or DESC (inverse sorting)

 Some filter piculiarities: